amir4774/Task_Tracker/README.md

 # Project Overview

 A task tracker implemented using React.
+That you can add, delete and edit tasks.

 # Components